Check out the Types of Indoor Plants According to Color Psychology and how they affect your mood, feelings, and emotions!

 Botanical Name: Spathiphyllum wallisii

-This air-purifying plant is a real show-stealer with deep green glossy foliage and white spathes.
+This air-purifying plant is an absolute show-stealer with deep green glossy foliage and white spathes.
 It spreads a feeling of serenity and elegance in the surroundings.

 Check out peace lily growing tips here